How to stay in the UK after graduation: Visas overview and career advice

 Looking for a job in the UK?
 We can help.

-We do 60-minute consultations as well as Full Support service packages to help you with all the stages, from CVs to interviews.
+We provide 60-min career coaching consultations as well as Guided Job Search packages to help you with all the job search stages, from CVs to interviews.
 Book a free call to learn more.

 You can apply within three months of the start date listed on your sponsorship letter.
 Applications submitted from overseas are processed within three weeks, and if submitted in the UK within eight weeks.
 The length of your visa depends on the length of the contract that you are being offered.